peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 Wallet Instance:
 : Entity that represents the digital Wallet in control of a User.
 Also known as Wallet or Holder, it is responsible for storing and managing the User's digital Credentials.
 It can present Credentials to Verifiers and request Status Attestations from Issuers.

-Attestation Owner:
-: Entity that owns an attestation, typically the holder of the Digital Credential.
-Also known as Wallet or Holder, it is responsible for presenting the attestation, along with the Digital Credential, to the Verifier.

 # Rationale

 OAuth Status Lists [@!I-D.looker-oauth-jwt-cwt-status-list] are suitable for specific scenarios, especially when the Verifier needs to verify the status of a Credential at a later time after the User has presented the Digital Credential.
 However, there are cases where the Verifier only needs to check the revocation status of a Digital Credential at the time of presentation, or situations where the Verifier should not be allowed to check the status of a credential over time due to some privacy constraints, in compliance to national privacy regulations.